nirbosl/hedera-mirror-node/docs/database/bootstrap.md

    - `/path/to/db_export` is the directory where you downloaded the database export data.
    - The script creates several tracking and logging files:

      - `bootstrap.log`: Main log file for all script operations.
-Timestamps now use abbreviated month names (e.g., 'Apr' instead of '04').
      - `bootstrap.pid`: Stores the process ID of the main script, used for managing the process group (e.g., for termination).
 The script performs an improved check at startup to avoid conflicts with unrelated processes that might share a stale PID.
      - `bootstrap_tracking.txt`: Tracks the progress of each file's import and hash verification.
      - `bootstrap_progress.log`: Displays real-time progress of active `psql COPY` operations (see Monitoring section).